wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 == Upgrade Notice ==

+= 2.6 =
+New KPI's, Smart Reporter Wordpress Dashboard widget, option for Weekly and Monthly Summary Mails in addition to Daily Summary Mails along with option for sending Summary Mails to multiple email addresses, recommended upgrade.

 = 2.5 =
 New Export CSV functionality for Abandoned Products and Daily Summary Mails functionality for Smart Reporter Beta and compatibility with new versions of WooCommerce & WordPress, recommended upgrade.